 But their world turned upside down when Imani was diagnosed with a cancerous brain tumor at just 5 weeks old.
 She underwent emergency surgery, but they were only able to remove about 60% of her tumor.

 Then came a phone conversation with an oncologist at St. Jude Children's Research Hospital, who said, "I've treated this before, and some people have been cured."

 At St. Jude, Imani received chemotherapy that reduced the tumor enough to allow a new surgery to be performed.
 The tumor was removed completely.

-Families, like Imani's, will never receive a bill from St. Jude for anything.
+Families, like Imani's, will never receive a bill from St. Jude for treatment, travel, housing or food.

-Khurram and Sarah are filled with joy and thanks for the milestones they’ve celebrated, milestones they once never thought they’d see: Imani’s first New Year’s, her first Ramadan, her first birthday, and more.
+Khurram and Sarah are filled with joy and thanks for the milestones they’ve celebrated, milestones they once thought they’d never see: Imani’s first New Year’s, her first Ramadan, her first birthday and more firsts every day.